 While these round beans can provide many benefits for dogs, there are some instances where they can be harmful.
-Peas contain purine, which is a substance may can cause an upset stomach in dogs.
-In addition, they can also be high in sugar, so they should not be given to dogs who are diabetic or have pancreatitis.
+Peas contain purine, which is a substance that may cause an upset stomach in dogs.
+In addition, dogs who are diabetic or have pancreatitis shouldn’t eat too much of these.
 Dogs with high levels of uric acid should also avoid eating peas, as too much could be harmful.
-Can dogs eat pea pods?
-Yes, but you should always keep an eye on Bubba as he scoffs those garden pods away!
-He might choke on the skin.

 Can Dogs Eat Frozen Peas?